 Enter estimated tax payments and extension payments made for the tax year.
-If claiming real estate withholding payments on line 8a, you must attach Form REW-1.
+If claiming real estate withholding payments on line 8a, Form REW-1 must be attached.
 Include on line 8a any overpayment carried over from previous years and applied to this year.